 3. Create a budget

-I know creating a budget can be overwhelming, but it’s the BEST way to change your spending habits.
+I know creating a budget can be overwhelming, but it’s the BEST way to change your spending habits and to stop spending money on clothes.

 Why?
 Because budgeting is simply the process of creating a plan of how to spend and save your money.